 It may not take itself too seriously, but Glasgow has a serious amount to offer.
 Scotland’s largest city, Glasgow is a true culture capital, home to world-class museums, vibrant festivals, and one of the best live music scenes in Britain.
-The city boasts an array of top-notch restaurants, and is famed for its friendly locals and irreverent sense of humour – the iconic Wellington statue, adorned with a traffic cone, is a prime example of the locals' sense of humour.
+The city boasts an array of top-notch restaurants, is famed for its friendly locals, irreverent sense of humour.
+The iconic Wellington statue, adorned with a traffic cone, is a prime example of the locals' sense of humour.
 With its mix of independent and high-street shops, the city is considered to be something of a shopper's paradise too.

 If you’re planning a city break in Glasgow or are even a regular visitor, check out these tips and discover something new next time you’re in town.

 1. Ashton Lane

 Though well-known to locals, visitors to Glasgow might easily miss the charms of Ashton Lane if they don’t keep their eyes peeled!
 Hidden away in the city’s West End, this picturesque cobbled street is adorned with fairy lights and is home to a number of great bars and restaurants, including the famous Ubiquitous Chip and the Grosvenor Cinema.

 Scots love a good cup of tea, and few places offer more variety than Tchai-Ovna.
-This charming, slightly ramshackle little cafe is housed in a former 19th century stables, tucked into a cobbled lane in the city’s West End.
+This charming, slightly ramshackled little cafe is housed in a former 19th century stables, tucked into a cobbled lane in the city’s West End.
 In addition to dozens of types of tasty leaf tea, they serve delicious vegan and vegetarian food and also host live music three or four times a week.

 3. The Necropolis